dashfaq/dashfaq.github.io/index.md

 <a name="repurpose-buttons">**So, I have this worthless button now.
 What can I do with it?**</a> <sup>[[#repurpose-buttons](#repurpose-buttons)]</sup>

 > If you want to throw it away or sell it, you can disassociate it from your account on the "[Content and Devices](https://www.amazon.com/mn/dcw/myx.html#/home/devices/1)" menu.
-Click the `...` button and select "Deregister".
+Make sure you're on the "Devices" submenu (rather than the "Content" submenu).
+Click the `...` button for the Dash Button and select "Deregister".

 > Alternatives to throwing them out:
 >  * You can crack it open to get the AAA battery inside.
 (Some people have suggested using [plumber's pliers](https://www.google.com/search?q=plumber%27s+pliers).
 You might also try a hammer and/or screwdriver.
 Be safe!)